top of page

 The beginnings

 Ven.
-Seiun begins his martial arts journey by experimenting with judo, then karate, and later aikido.
-From the modern disciplines of budo, he starts his path in bujutsu by attending the school of master Bargigli in Rome.
-However, the search for a path closer to tradition leads him to first join the Bujinkan federation and then the Genbukan until 1999, under the guidance of Shoto Tanemura Sensei.
-During this time, he is appointed as dojo-cho (head of training locations) and receives the martial name "Yuga”.
+Seiun began his martial arts journey experimenting with judo, then karate, and later aikido.
+From the modern disciplines of budo, he later started his path in bujutsu by attending the school of master Bargigli in Rome.
+However, the search for a path closer to tradition led him to first join the Bujinkan federation and then the Genbukan until 1999, under the guidance of Shoto Tanemura Sensei.
+During this time, he was appointed as dojo-cho (head of training locations) and received the martial name "Yuga”.

 Kukishin Ryu Takatsuka Eichoku Sensei Seiun Sensei